Are you looking to green up your laundry room and find a good bleach alternative that really works? If so, you’re in the right place!

-Depending on your water quality, what materials you are washing, and how white you want your laundry to get, the bleach alternative options above could all be helpful to you.
+Depending on your water quality, what materials you are washing, and how white you want them to get, the bleach alternative options above could all be helpful to you.

 My favorite was the recipe from Mommypotamus for a few reasons- I had all of the ingredients, it was inexpensive, all ingredients were healthier and non-toxic, and it worked!

-The only drawback I found was soaking the clothes overnight, which I don’t love to do because I often forget about them in the washer, but really, that was a necessary step with the other options too.
-And since I was happy with the results, I will keep using this recipe and soaking! 😉
+The only drawback I found was soaking the clothes overnight, which I don’t love to do because I often forget, but really, that was necessary with the other options too.